-The MFP module has two modes of operation: FIPS mode and non-FIPS mode.
+The MS1201 Security Sub-system has two modes of operation: FIPS mode and non-FIPS mode.

 - In FIPS mode of operation, only FIPS-Approved or FIPS-Allowed cryptographic algorithms with specific modes and key lengths can be requested.
-Table 12, Table 12a show all algorithms supported by the module in FIPS mode. - In non-FIPS mode of operation, only the non-approved cryptographic algorithms listed in Table 13 are available.
+Table 12, and Table 12a show all algorithms supported by the module in FIPS mode. - In non-FIPS mode of operation, only the non-approved cryptographic algorithms listed in Table 13 are available.

 The mode of operation is implicitly assumed depending on the service invoked.
-If the user is requesting a FIPS service, then the module will implicitly be in FIPS mode.
+If the user is requesting either a FIPS-Approved service or a FIPS-Allowed service, then the module will implicitly be in FIPS mode.
 If the user is requesting a non-FIPS service, then the module is implicitly in non-FIPS mode.